dinghaoluo/dinghaoluo.github.io/_writing/alphafold.md

 AlphaFold bypasses the funnel entirely.
 It learns the statistical correlations between sequence and structure from the Protein Data Bank and predicts the endpoint.
 It has no representation of the energy landscape, no model of the folding pathway, no physics of the transition state.
 This is not a criticism; it is a description.
 The prediction problem and the folding problem are different problems, and solving one does not entail solving the other.

 Dill's third problem is the design problem: given a desired structure, can one create a sequence that folds into it?
 This is the inverse of prediction, and it has its own trajectory.
-David Baker's laboratory at the University of Washington has pursued computational protein design for over two decades.
+David Baker's laboratory at the University of Washington has pursued computational protein design for over two decades, work recognised by the same Nobel Prize that honoured Hassabis and Jumper.
 AlphaFold aids design indirectly, by providing rapid structural validation of candidate sequences, but the design problem requires generative methods, not predictive ones.
 It remains an active and partially open frontier.

 The fifty-year problem had always been three problems wearing one name.
 AlphaFold has dispensed with the first, the one that consumed the most labour and the most careers.
 The second, the physical mechanism of folding, the one that would let biologists comprehend rather than merely predict, remains open.
 The third, design, is advancing on its own terms.
 What AlphaFold achieved is not diminished by what it did not attempt.
 But the deeper question, the one Levinthal asked in that room in Illinois, the question of how a chain of amino acids finds its way home through a space larger than the universe, persists.
 That is the work that comes next.